Ride Time Estimation

 Overview: In this example, we consider a regression task where we want to predict the trip time given the trip distance, number of passengers, booking date, vendor ID, etc.

-Dataset: We use the from Kaggle, where the data contains features such as vendor_id, pickup_datetime, passenger_count, pickup_location, drop_location, etc., and the trip durations (in seconds).
+Dataset: We use the New York City Taxi Trip Duration dataset from Kaggle, where the data contains features such as vendor_id, pickup_datetime, passenger_count, pickup_location, drop_location, etc., and the trip durations (in seconds).
 We want to train and ML model that takes the input features and predicts the trip duration.

 Monitoring: In this notebook, we will see how we can use UpTrain package to monitor model accuracy, run data integrity checks, and add SHAP in UpTrain dashboard to explain model predictions.